The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way translucent attack

-We give a short review of the collective attack as follows.
-First, Eve keeps her own some auxiliary qubits handy as a probe.
+We give a short review of the translucent attack as follows.
+First, Eve keeps her own some auxiliary qubits close at hand as a probe.
 The qubits are initialized in a particular state.
-Second, Eve applies a unitary transformation to her probe and the single channel qubit which is sent by Bob to Alice in order to generate entanglement between them.
-Third, Eve leaves her probe untouched and sends the channel qubit to Alice.
+Second, Eve applies a unitary transformation to her probe and the single channel qubit in order to generate entanglement between them.
+Third, Eve leaves her probe untouched and sends the channel qubit to one of the legitimate users.
 Fourth, after listening to the public discussion between Alice and Bob, Eve makes a measurement on her probe depending on the classical information disclosed by Alice and Bob.
 Fifth, Eve guesses at the secret bit Alice obtains according to the result of the observation on her probe.

-In this section, as mentioned in Section~\ref{section-introduction}, we consider the case where Eve launches the collective attack on the channel qubit flying from Bob to Alice.
+In this section, we consider the case where Eve makes the one-way translucent attack on the channel qubit flying from Bob to Alice.
 Here, we trace Eve's attack step by step in concrete terms in the following paragraphs.

-First, Alice prepares the sate $|\psi\rangle_{\mbox{ AC}}$ given by Equation~(\ref{initial-state}) as an initial state.
+First, Alice prepares the sate $|\psi\rangle_{\mbox{ AC}}$ given by Eq.~(\ref{initial-state}) as an initial state.
 Second, we assume that Bob observes $\sigma_{z}$ on the channel qubit, for example.
 Then, the wave function of the whole system reduces to the following state:

 Third, Bob returns the channel qubit to Alice.

 Fourth, in the middle of the channel qubit's travelling from Bob to Alice, Eve lets her probe interact with it.
 In general, a unitary transformation applied by Eve to her probe and the channel qubit is described as